-6. Magic up the scent of fall in your living room
+7. Magic up the scent of fall in your living room

-There's nothing better than taking a walk in a forest in fall and breathing in all those seasonal scents, from pine to late summer blooms, all while enjoying fabulous plants for fall color.
+There's nothing better than taking a walk in a forest in fall, and breathing in all those seasonal scents, from pine to late summer blooms, all while enjoying fabulous plants for fall color.

-'The simple addition of blankets, throws, cushions and rugs in a living room can make it feel instantly more welcoming.
-I tend to follow my grandmother's example, which is to store away these items in summer, and bring them back out in fall when the temperatures dip.
-It's got to be the simplest fall living room decor idea ever.'
+The simple addition of blankets, throws, cushions and rugs in a living room can make the space feel instantly more welcoming.
+Store away these items in summer, and bring them back out in fall when the temperatures dip.
+Similar to fall bedding trends, it's got to be the simplest fall living room decor idea ever.

 'I love working with a neutral color palette because it can really translate to any design style,' says interior designer and TV personality Bobby Berk.
 'But the key to doing it successfully is to embrace a variety of elements that will add interest.'

 'Think about pieces that draw the eye, like sculptural vases, patterned cushions or a graphic living room rug for warmth and interest.
 Layering these items will make a room come to life, even when using only neutral shades.
 These elements can also bring in an array of tones and patterns that will make the space much more dynamic, too.'

-11. Introduce warmth with texture
+12. Introduce warmth with plenty of tactile texture